[中文]

 • Widget constructor must follow the lv_<widget_name>_create(lv_obj_t * parent) pattern.

 • struct APIs should follow the widgets' conventions.
-That is to receive a pointer to the struct as the first argument, and the prefix of the struct name should be used as the prefix of the function name too (e.g. lv_display_set_default(lv_display_t * disp))
+That is to receive a pointer to the struct as the first argument, and the prefix of the struct name should be used as the prefix of the function name as well (e.g. lv_display_set_default(lv_display_t * disp))

 • Functions and structs which are not part of the public API must begin with underscore in order to mark them as "private".

-• Argument must be named in H files too.
+• Argument must be named in H files as well.

 • Do not malloc into a static or global variables.
 Instead declare the variable in lv_global_t structure in lv_global.h and mark the variable with (LV_GLOBAL_DEFAULT()->variable) when it's used.